bitrix24/b24restdocs/api-reference/catalog/product-property/catalog-product-property-list.md

-# Get a list of product properties or trade offers catalog.productProperty.list
+# Get a list of product properties or variations catalog.productProperty.list

 {% note warning "We are still updating this page" %}